Burning and burying farm waste

 Burying farm waste

-You must not bury waste in a farm dump or tip on your farm unless you hold a pollution prevention and control (PPC) permit.
+You must not bury waste in a farm dump or tip on your farm unless you have a:

 Contact your environmental regulator